-Following the VAT Tribunal decision in HMRC v Brabners LLP, firms of solicitors that provide conveyancing services will need to consider the impact of this case on their own VAT position.
+Following the VAT Tribunal decision in HMRC v Brabners LLP, firms of solicitors that provide conveyancing services will need to consider the impact of this case on their own VAT position and VAT on property searches.

 Electronic Property Searches